 We don’t want donations, we just want YOU to earn Erth ™ Points!

 The Erth ™ Point system relies on new technology which helps local businesses gain loyalty from local customers.
 Their customers earn loyalty points which can be redeemed at participating businesses.
-The customers chosen Charity, Church or Sports Club (CCC) are also rewarded points and in addition, points are also given to our Rewards4Erth ™ Foundation which is committed to Saving the Planet.
+The customers chosen ECO – Environmental and/or Community Organisation are also rewarded points and in addition, points are also given to our Rewards4Erth ™ Foundation which is committed to Saving the Planet.

 In addition to supporting Thirsty Cow, The Rewards4Erth ™ Foundation has also supported by way of donations to the following non-for-profit charities: